TEABOX1/mycodes/README.md

 # mycodes
-Repository for study, shearing with my team
+Repository for study and shearing with my team